-About 15% of people with gallstones will develop stones in the common bile duct, the small tube that carries bile from the gallbladder to the intestine.
+About 1 in 7 people with gallstones will develop stones in the common bile duct.
+This is the small tube that carries bile from the gallbladder to the intestine.

 Risk factors include a history of gallstones.
 However, choledocholithiasis can occur in people who have had their gallbladder removed.

-Symptoms usually do not occur unless the stone blocks the common bile duct.
-Symptoms that may occur include:
+Often, there are no symptoms unless the stone blocks the common bile duct.
+Symptoms may include:

 - Loss of appetite